 We All Have Mental Health Issues

 In our lifetime, statistics suggest we have a 50/50 chance of having a diagnosable “mental health issue”.
-Considering we have nearly a 100% change of developing a diagnosable “physical health issue”, I am surprised the statistic isn’t higher.
+Considering we have nearly a 100% chance of developing a diagnosable “physical health issue”, I am surprised the statistic isn’t higher.
 Here are some things you can do to stay on top of your mental health game:

 - Be your own health advocate.
 Know when you aren’t feeling balanced and seek help.
 If you do it for your car, do it for yourself.